someengineering/resoto.com/news/2022/04-12-2.0.0/index.md

 Please check out the [Getting Started](/docs/getting-started) section of our documentation to give it a spin.

-## Deployment Options
+## Installation Options

-There are currently 2 deployment options for Resoto: [Docker](/docs/getting-started/install-resoto/docker) and [Kubernetes](/docs/getting-started/install-resoto/kubernetes).
+There are currently two installation options for Resoto: [Docker](/docs/getting-started/install-resoto/local/docker) and [Kubernetes](/docs/getting-started/install-resoto/local/kubernetes).

 <!--truncate-->